conversion pixel

 • Meeting the primary healthcare needs of all the patients who walk through the door of their practice.

-• Monitoring patients with chronic conditions like diabetes.
+• Monitoring patients with chronic conditions, such as diabetes.

 • Working collaboratively with other healthcare professionals.
 Even though you will work independently for the most part, you can consult with another medical professional to develop the best care plans for your patient.

-• Providing referrals when the medical situation calls for it.
+• Providing referrals when the medical situation warrants them.

 • Counseling patients and their family members about health concerns.